When Do You Charge the GST/HST? Is Your Business Exempt?

 Gross revenue thresholds apply to all charitable organizations and public service entities.
 In all the above types of businesses, total revenue equals your worldwide sales of goods and/or services that are subject to GST or HST, less your company’s expenses.
 The only items you do not include in your revenue calculations are:

 It’s important to note that there are exceptions to these exemptions.
 For instance, if you drive or operate a taxi or limousine service, you must charge and remit GST/HST regardless of whether you would qualify for small-supplier status.
 The same is true for performers.
 Say an American singer holds a concert in a Canadian venue.
-That artist must register for GST/HST collection and must collect and remit those taxes.
+That artist must register for the GST/HST collection and must collect and remit those taxes.

-So, What Should You Charge?
+So, How Much GST/HST Should You Charge?

-If your business is in, or does business in, certain provinces, such as Ontario or New Brunswick, you charge HST because these are among the provinces that have opted to combine the federal government’s five percent GST with their own provincial sales tax.
+If your business is in, or does business in, certain provinces, such as Ontario or New Brunswick, you charge the HST because these are among the provinces that have opted to combine the federal government’s five percent GST with their own provincial sales tax.

 How Can You Keep Track of Your Tax Collections?

 Having an accountant on your payroll is a good idea, even for small businesses.
-But if you prefer handling your own company finances, you’ll need to have the following when it comes time to file your GST return with the CRA:
+But if you prefer handling your own company finances, you’ll need to have the following when it comes time to file your GST/HST return with the CRA:

 If you perform your own company accounting or your accountant is on-site, implementing the use of a Canadian accounting software program can make this task much easier.
 Some programs track your GST and HST for you, automatically keeping these two figures separate.
 You can run reports whenever you want to see where you stand and ease your mind when it’s time to file for your input.